User-Driven Support for Visualization Prototyping in D3: Recommending Code Snippets to Make D3 Visualizations Interactive

-When a user does or does not choose one of Minerva's recommendations, the MDP is rewarded or penalized accordingly.
-In this way, the MDP can adapt its behavior to better match the needs and behaviors of users.
-We model this behavior using a positive or negative \textit{reward} \(R\).
-We assume that the reward \(R\) for a user's reaction to recommendation $i_r$ to be: a small positive number if the user \textbf{accepts} $i_r$, a large positive value if the \textbf{exports}, a large negative value if the user \textbf{undos}, and 0 if the user \textbf{ignores} $i_r$.
+When a user does or does not choose one of Mirny's recommendations, the MDP is rewarded or penalized accordingly with a positive or negative \textit{reward} \(R\).
+We assume that the reward \(R\) for a user's reaction to recommendation $i_r$ to be: a small positive number if the user \textbf{accepts} $i_r$, a large positive value if the user \textbf{exports}, a large negative value if the user \textbf{undos}, and 0 if the user \textbf{ignores} $i_r$.
+In this way, the MDP can adapt to match users' behavior.